 - Investment professionals of the Adviser have extensive experience in investing in CLO securities.
-Such investment professionals have expertise in investing in CLOs backed by middle market loans as well as broadly syndicated loans.
-In addition, the Adviser's management has experience managing publicly-registered investment companies operated as interval funds that invest directly in Senior Secured Loans and in the equity and junior debt tranches of CLOs.
-As a result of its experience managing such vehicles, we believe that employees of the Adviser will be knowledgeable regarding the Senior Secured Loans underlying the CLOs in which we invest. - We may opportunistically invest a portion of our assets in securities that are not CLOs, where the investment professionals of our Adviser have significant experience, such as in (i) debt and equity securities issued by business development companies, (ii) direct investments in Senior Secured Loans, (iii) fixed income securities and (iv) private investment funds that provide exposure to Senior Secured Loans and fixed income securities. - Our Adviser employs a conservative investment approach focused on current income and long-term investment performance.
+Such investment professionals also have expertise in investing in CLOs backed by middle market loans as well as broadly syndicated loans.
+In addition, the Adviser's management has experience managing publicly-registered investment companies operated as interval funds.
+As a result of its experience managing such vehicles, we believe that employees of the Adviser will be knowledgeable regarding the Senior Secured Loans underlying the CLOs in which we invest. - We may invest a portion of our assets in Target Securities outside of CLO equity and junior debt tranches where our management has significant experience, such as (i) debt and equity securities issued by business development companies, (ii) Senior Secured Loans, (iii) fixed income securities and (iv) investment funds that provide exposure to Senior Secured Loans and fixed income securities.

+• Our Adviser employs a conservative investment approach focused on current income and long-term investment performance.
 The Adviser will evaluate a broad range of investment opportunities for the Fund and select those that offer the most favorable risk-adjusted returns.
 The Adviser believes that it has relationships with investment banks and brokers that will provide us with access to extensive investment opportunities that meet our investment objective and strategies.